Loss of Appetite Causes, Symptoms, Treatments and more

 • Loss of taste sensation

 Loss of taste sensation is common as you age.
-But when the taste sensation decreases when you are young, it might be indicative of loss of appetite.
+But when the taste sensation decreases when you are young, it might be indicative of a loss of appetite.

 Loss of taste sensation can be indicative of other medical conditions like viral infection, coronavirus, Alzheimer's disease and Parkinson's disease.

-Loss of smell and taste sensation can be indicative of coronavirus, as suggested by World Health Organisation (WHO).
+Loss of smell and taste sensation can be indicative of coronavirus, as suggested by the World Health Organisation (WHO).

-Treatments for poor appetite
+Treatments for Poor Appetite

-Loss of appetite can be treated with few lifestyle changes.
+Loss of appetite can be treated with a few lifestyle changes.
 Do not take any over-the-counter drugs for loss of appetite without consulting your doctor.

 • A better sleep schedule

 A common hypothesis states that there is a connection between your sleep cycle and appetite.
-We often think of appetite as simply a matter of stomach grumbling but it is controlled by neurotransmitters.
+We often think of appetite as simply a matter of stomach grumbling, but it is controlled by neurotransmitters.
 Neurotransmitters are chemical messengers that allow neurons to communicate with one another.

 The neurotransmitters ghrelin and leptin play an important role in appetite.
 Ghrelin promotes hunger, and leptin suppresses the feeling of hunger.
 The body naturally fluctuates the levels of these neurotransmitters throughout the day, signalling the need to consume calories.

 A lack of sleep may affect the balance of neurotransmitters.
-A study was conducted with, men who got 4 hours of sleep had increased ghrelin levels and decreased leptin levels compared to those who got 10 hours of sleep.
+A study was conducted with men who got 4 hours of sleep, had increased ghrelin levels and decreased leptin levels compared to those who got 10 hours of sleep.

 In addition, several studies suggested that sleep-deprived individuals tend to choose foods that are high in calories and carbohydrates.